What Is Fermented Kratom?

 This may have been a bit frustrating to those who had already become familiar with the idea of red and yellow strains being fermented.
 Some took this to be a sign that the integrity of kratom vendors was dwindling.
 Why were they marketing red kratom and fermented kratom separately?

 Unfortunately, there’s no cut-and-dry answer.
-Remember, you have to look specifically towards the vendors marketing these products and the farms growing them.
+Remember, you have to look specifically toward the vendors marketing these products and the farms growing them.
 This can be a challenge due to the inconsistency among kratom vendors.

 Vendors are not always at fault, though.
 Kratom, being grown by thousands of different workers in half-dozen countries, is being shipped worldwide with different names and labels.
 At least one thing’s consistent: a fermented strain will be a sedating strain.